310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% bubble Chiaki mgn %}
 Ah, no… No first years joined our unit this year.

-Ryuseitai has a long history, and thanks to its old-fashioned camaraderie, the unit became a bit reclusive.
+Ryuseitai’s become a bit reclusive for some time now because of the unit’s long history and outdated ties.

 And, well, it’s gotten even worse this year.

 The new captain is the type to be satisfied by just having fun with like-minded people.
-He hasn’t bothered to scout new members, and even drives away anyone he can’t stand.
+Not only does he not scout new members, but he even drives away anyone he can’t stand.
 {% endbubble %}

 {% bubble Subaru %}
 Woah!
 What kinda hell is that…!?
 It doesn’t suit you at all!
 Why’re you sticking around in a place like that?
-There’s no way you agree with that, right?
+There’s no way you agree with that, right, Senpai?
 {% endbubble %}

 {% bubble Chiaki mgn %}